Design a Good Customer Experience for In-Skill Purchases

 - Feel worthwhile without the need to pay for content

-- Demonstrate enough value to drive interest in your paid experience
+- Demonstrate enough value to drive interest in a paid experience

 - Give customers enough context to clearly understand what they get with paid content